dasteihn/minifftw/README.md

 The first call (m.init()) is very important when using MPI: It will take your environment and pass it to the MPI\_Init() function.
 Also, this function will configure the number of threads the FFTW uses to heat up your machine.

+**Like in pure C-FFTW, it's very important to initialize your array with your real payload data _after_ creating the plan.**

 The plan function will prepare everything the FFTW needs to operate and pack it into a python-capsule, which later has to be passed to all following